-Coliving is a modern take on an old way of living in which people share resources, spaces, and usually a set of values.
-Co-Liv defines coliving as “three or more unrelated people living together voluntarily in a home-as-a-service space that has a communal focus and is life enhancing.”
+Coliving is a modern take on an old way of living in which people share resources, spaces, and experiences.
+Coliving can be defined as a group of unrelated people living together voluntarily in a housing-as-a-service space that has a community and convenience focus.

-In short, “Home-as-a-service” means the living space includes services to enhance the quality of the resident experience.
-To illustrate, aspects of coliving generally include:
+In short, “Housing-as-a-service”, or “home-as-a-service”, means the living space includes services to enhance the quality of the resident experience.
+To illustrate, aspects of coliving generally include

 - Shared communal spaces and facilities such as lounges, kitchens, gym, gardens, laundrettes and more;